wanderer6994/Anarchy/README.md

 Anarchy is an opensource Discord API wrapper, that focuses on making it easy to make all sorts of discord bots, as well as modding the wrapper itself.

-### Note
+## To those wondering
 There's probably gonna be a few bugs here and there.
-If you find any make sure to open an issue on Github.
+Make sure to open an issue on Github if you find one.
-On top of that if you're using a bot token make sure to prefix the token with 'Bot '.
+If you're using a bot token make sure to prefix the token with 'Bot '.
+Some types/methods may not be 100% failproof yet.

 # Examples